jachin/much-select-elm/README.md

 It would be great if the folks using our app always entered in information correctly, alas, they often do not, and we need to validate that information.

 The first thing that could happen to the input is that you can "transform" it automatically.
-There are some cases (and becarful with this) where you can "just fix" the input.
+There are some cases (and be carful with this) where you can "just fix" the input.
 Maybe the most common example of this would be to trim trailing whitespace.
 If you have an input and there's just not good reason why anyone would want trailing whitespace you can just trim it up.

 The transformations happen before the validations.